 The rocky islands of the Santorini archipelago were formed thousands of years ago after one of the largest volcanic eruptions in history.
 In the ensuing centuries, Santorini played a vital role in the development of Greek and Minoan culture.
 Today, with its breathtaking scenery and charming whitewashed villages, Santorini is a naturally romantic vacation mecca.
 Modern attractions include a burgeoning wine industry, excellent restaurants, and water sports, all set against the shimmering, turquoise backdrop of the Aegean Sea.
 On an island with such fascinating history, the past and present work together to create an unforgettable vacation destination.

-If you’re spending several days in Greece, consider visiting other islands before or after staying in Santorini.
+If you’re spending several days in Greece, consider visiting other islands before or after Santorini.
 Mykonos and Crete are two popular destinations.
 Private boats and public ferries can whisk you around the Aegean Sea.

 They may be obscure, but Santorini’s wineries are internationally renowned.
 Winemakers swear by the island’s volcanic soil, which infuses unique flavors and characteristics into indigenous grapes such as assyrtiko and mantilaria.